Find Free Snohomish County Public Records: Arrest, Probation & More

 Source: Snohomish County District Office11

 To order records from the District Court Clerk by email, complete the form and send it to [email protected].
-The District Court website also has a list of fax numbers and mailing addresses for the four divisions where you can send the completed form.12 The Clerk will contact you at the provided phone number to tell you how much your copies cost, along with the accepted methods of payment.
+The District Court website also has a list of fax numbers and mailing addresses for the four divisions where you can send the completed form.12

 Or you can visit any of the divisions in person to order copies.